 Advertisement

-We boiled clementine-sized chunks of Maris Pipers for 15 mins, drained them, then steam-dried them until cold.
-A 0.5cm layer of oil or fat was heated in the oven in the roasting tin at 190C/170C fan/gas 5, then the potatoes were basted in the hot fat and roasted for 40 mins.
+We boiled clementine-sized chunks of Maris Pipers for 15 minutes, drained them, then steam-dried them until cold.
+A ½cm layer of oil or fat was heated in the roasting tin in the oven at 190C/170C fan/gas 5, then the potatoes were basted in the hot fat and roasted for 40 mins.
 The potatoes were turned, re-basted and roasted for 15 mins more at 220C/200C fan/gas 7.

 The outsides were nice and dry, and the tasters thought the roasties tasted light with no overbearing flavours of oil or fat.